+44 (0)1273 732 888

 It’s only after you’ve shown a clear understanding of your prospect’s situation that you should offer some information about your company.

-You want to make it clear that you’re a capable organisation who can handle the problem (and that your client isn’t going to regret choosing you!).
+You want to make it clear that you’re a capable organisation that can handle the problem (and that your client isn’t going to regret choosing you!).

 Talking about your own company earlier than this point sends the message that you’d sooner talk about yourself than explain your solution to your prospect.
 Indeed, it’s a very common mistake to talk too much about your own company and not much about your client.
 To avoid it, try this rule of thumb: if you’ve mentioned your own company more than you’ve mentioned your client, you need to go back and check if you’re really making your bid or proposal about your client’s needs (and not about how great your organisation is).